Andrew-Raz-ACRV/DesignAlgorithm_SnakeRaven/README.md

 # DesignAlgorithm_SnakeRaven
 Automated design algorithms for end-to-end design optimisation of a patient-specific surgical manipulator considering dexterity, reachability and task-space obstacles.
+Based on our publication "End-to-end design of a bespoke 3D printed dexterous snake-like surgical manipulator using an evolution algorithm"

 ## Prerequisites:
 You will need MATLAB and its parallel computing toolbox